Explore the notorious Aylesbury Estate, home to thousands of South Londoners, and the concrete monument to the history of social housing in the UK.

 The experience will be exhibited in a site-specific exhibition on the estate, which will be co-curated by Aylesbury residents.
 It will then tour film festivals world wide, before being made available for download on VR stores.

-Municipal Dreams is a multi-layered immersive journey into the history, politics and human face of the current crisis in the UK housing system.
+Common Ground is a multi-layered immersive journey into the history, politics and human face of the current crisis in the UK housing system.
 For me it is the technological and creative culmination of three years of work and development in VR; and the next step in immersive documentary storytelling.
 It is a work that utilises my passion for exploring social injustice, giving voice to those not usually heard, and building worlds of experience that connect us more closely to the lives of other people.

 The experience will use photogrammetry and 3D modelling to create a room-scale environment in which users can explore the story of the Aylesbury Estate through interactive assets that act as portals into additional content.
 This content will be a mix of 360 film, archive video, soundscapes and physical assets that tell the complicated social, and political history of the estate.